 To begin with, it is probably best to give a little context.
 Modern Greece as we know it, has existed for less than 200 years.
 During this period, it has endured Balkan Wars, two World Wars, civil war, and a dictatorship.
 As one can imagine, whoever was in charge at the time, used a variety of methods to keep in power.
 One of these was by internal political exile to the Greek islands.

 From 1926 to 1967, many of the Greek islands were used to house political prisoners.
 They would generally be people that had opposing political views to those in power.
 They might include politicians, military figures, and activists, but also poets and artists.
 The most significant numbers of people exiled, occurred during and directly after the civil war period of 1946 to 1949.

 There is a strange absence of information available to the public about the civil war period.
-Certainly, there is no specific museum dedicated to this.
+Certainly, there is no specific museum dedicated to this time, and there is nothing in the Athens War Museum.
 So, when I discovered that there was not one, but two political exile museums in Athens, I knew I had to visit.
 The museums are actually next door to each other at 31, Agion Asomaton Street 10553 Keramikos, Athens.
 They have really short opening hours, which are between 11.00 and 14.30 so it might be worth calling ahead to make sure they are open.

 Museum of Ai Stratis Political Exiles

 One of the reasons that these political exile museums in Athens are little visited, is that they are not easy to find.
 Even with an address, you might walk straight by.
 Or think that the museum had long been closed.
 Ring the bell though, and you will soon be invited up.